Prominent anti-vaxxer and comedian Jim Carrey plays the most hideous Ebenezer Scrooge yet in Robert Zemeckis’ 2009 CGI fucksterpiece.

 Some callbacks to the 1935 version (!!!) with the mayor’s feast and the children outside begging for scraps.

-This was the first 3D film I ever saw in the cinema (Avatar completely passed me by) and the film continually reminds us that with a series of gratuitous shots that will never, ever be seen in 3D again by anyone.
+This was the first 3D film I ever saw in the cinema (Avatar completely passed me by) and the film continuously reminds us of that with a series of gratuitous shots that will never, ever be seen in 3D again by anyone.

 Gratuitous is probably a word I’m going to be coming a back to a lot today as there is no better way to convey now needlessly bloated this all is.
 It’s actually quite faithful to the Dickens – it might be one of the most faithful so far – but pointless CGI action chase sequences and indulgent performances from Jim Carrey make it basically worthless as an adaptation of A Christmas Carol.